-Changes to static closures Edward Yang is working on an overhaul of how static closures represented at runtime to eliminate some expensive memory dereferences in the GC hotpath.
+Changes to static closures for faster garbage

+collection Edward Yang is working on an overhaul of how static closures represented at runtime to eliminate some expensive memory dereferences in the GC hotpath.
 The initial results are encouraging: these changes can result in an up to 8% in the runtime of some GC heavy benchmarks.
 See ticket #8199.